Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 ```

 ### -SkuName
-The SKU name for the Sql Azure Managed Instance e.g.
+The SKU name for the instance e.g.
 'GP_Gen4', 'BC_Gen4'.

 ```yaml